-Consultants are now onboard for the baseline survey and regular routine monitoring to carryout ME&IE of WCBAKP.
-This phase of the assignment includes;

-- (i) The monitoring of input-output and process as defined in the Annual Work Plan and Budget (AWPB) and; - (ii) The tracking of the outcome indicators.
+We understand that the regular routine monitoring activities started with the ME&IE Consultants on board.
+This phase of the assignment includes (i) the monitoring of input-output and process as defined in the Annual Work Plan and Budget (AWPB) and (ii) the tracking of the outcome indicators.
 Regular routine monitoring will look at the extent to which the proposed project activities are being implemented as planned.
-We also understand that the consultants are responsible for the regular routine monitoring and should work in close collaboration with FPMU-FWMC, Project Coordinator (PC), and respective Departments of Province KP, Directorate General Soil & Water Conservation & Directorate of Agricultural Engineering KP through their district/sub-offices & farmers/ SWCA, etc.
+We also understand that the consultants are responsible for the regular routine monitoring and should work in close collaboration with FPMU-FWMC, PC, and respective KP Departments, Directorate General Soil & Water Conservation & Directorate of Agricultural Engineering KP through their district/ sub-offices & farmers / SWCA etc.